couchbaselabs/couchbase-shell/README.md

  - `fake` - Generate fake/mock data
  - `nodes` - List all nodes in the active cluster
  - `ping` - Ping available services in the cluster
+ - `projects` - List all projects (cloud)
+ - `projects create` - Create a new project (cloud)
+ - `projects drop` - Remove a project (cloud)
  - `query <statement>` - Perform a N1QL query
  - `query indexes` - list query indexes
- - `query advise` - ask the query advisor
+ - `query advise` - Ask the query advisor
  - `use` - Change the active bucket or cluster on the fly
+ - `scopes` - Fetches scopes through the HTTP API
  - `scopes create` - Creates scopes through the HTTP API
- - `scopes get` - Fetches scopes through the HTTP API
- - `search` - runs a query against a search index
+ - `search` - Runs a query against a search index
+ - `transations list-atrs` - List all active transaction records (requires an index - create index id3 on `travel-sample`(meta().id, meta().xattrs.attempts))
- - `tutorial` - runs you through a tutorial of both nushell and cbshell
+ - `tutorial` - Runs you through a tutorial of both nushell and cbshell
  - `use` - lists the currently active bucket, collection, etc.
  - `use bucket` - Sets the active bucket based on its name
+ - `use cloud` - Sets the active cloud based on its identifier
+ - `use cloud-organization` - Sets the active cloud organization based on its identifier
  - `use cluster` - Sets the active cluster based on its identifier
  - `use collection` - Sets the active collection based on its name
+ - `use project` - Sets the active cloud project based on its name
  - `use scope` - Sets the active scope based on its name
  - `users` - List all users
- - `users roles` - list roles available on the cluster
+ - `users roles` - List roles available on the cluster
- - `users get` - show a specific user
+ - `users get` - Show a specific user
- - `users upsert` - create a new user or replace one
+ - `users upsert` - Create a new user or replace one
- - `version` - shows the version of the shell
+ - `version` - Shows the version of the shell
  - `whoami` - Shows roles and domain for the connected user

 # Config & Multiple Clusters